ATLAS

 Aisling Ward – Munster Technological University, Ireland

-This Special Track aims to foster a comprehensive forum for exploring how embracing an ecological worldview, the regenerative mindset and the principles of regenerative development can be applied to tourism.
+This Special Track aims to foster a comprehensive forum for exploring how the regenerative mindset and the principles of regenerative development can be applied to tourism.
 It welcomes contributions related to increasing the regenerative capacity and wellbeing of natural and human living systems in the tourism context.

 Therefore, this session welcomes submissions on topics including, but not limited to:

-• Theoretical perspectives of regenerative tourism – concepts, principles and systems thinking
+• Theoretical perspectives of regenerative tourism – concepts and principles

-• Tourism SMEs as change agents; regenerative business models, practices and products
+• Tourism entrepreneurs and SMEs as change agents: regenerative business models, practices and products

 Special Track 2